Alessandro Nannini: Biography

 Nannini was born in Siena on 7 July 1959.
-He began racing in a Lancia Stratos at national rally events before switching to Formula Italia in 1981.
+He began racing in a Lancia Stratos at national rally events before switching to Formula Italia in 1981 and winning the championship in his first year.
 From 1982 to 1984, he raced for Minardi in Formula 2, attracting some attention for his speed in the uncompetitive car.
-Though his best season saw him only seventh overall in 1983, he was signed by Lancia to drive their fast but fragile LC2 prototype in the World Sportscar Championship, setting fastest lap at the 1984 24 Hours of Le Mans (set while battling for the race lead with the Kremer Racing Porsche 956 of F1 World Champion Alan Jones about 4 hours after the start) where he finished eighth with Frenchman Bob Wollek, and later that year winning the 1984 1000 km of Kyalami with Riccardo Patrese.
+Though his best season saw him only seventh overall in 1983, he was signed by Lancia to drive their fast but fragile LC2 prototype in the World Sportscar Championship, setting fastest lap at the 1984 24 Hours of Le Mans (set while battling for the race lead with the Kremer Racing Porsche 956 of F1 World Champion Alan Jones about four hours after the start) where he finished eighth with Frenchman Bob Wollek, and later that year winning the 1984 1000 km of Kyalami with Riccardo Patrese.